galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 * Mutation Annotation Format (`.maf`) files
 * SAMTools FASTA indexes (`.fai`)

 Now all we need to do is tell Galaxy how to find it!
-This tutorial assumes that you have run the tutorial in the requirements, "Galaxy Installation with Ansible".
+This tutorial assumes that you have run the tutorial in the requirements, [Galaxy Installation with Ansible]({% link topics/admin/tutorials/ansible-galaxy/tutorial.md %}).
 The hands-on below will use the Galaxy Project Ansible role to configure everything.

 > ### {% icon hands_on %} Hands-on: Configuring Galaxy to use CVMFS
 >